brianleroux/bots/readme.md

-# :speech_balloon: the rise of the bot
+# 🤖:speech_balloon: the rise of the bot
 ```

                                                                                🔀 @brianleroux